 <Match Preview>

 There are only 3 games left in the first half.
-The second game of the consecutive matches, which will be played in 3 days, is an away game against Shimizu S-Pulse.
-The team is currently in a situation where they have been away from victory in the league for 4 games.
-On the other hand, the time of ball possession has increased, and the penetration of the style advocated by Coach Albert, which is to possess the ball and dominate the game, is progressing.
+The second game of the consecutive matches, which will be played in 3 days, will be an away game against Shimizu S-Pulse.
+The team is currently in a situation where they have not won in 4 league games.
+On the other hand, they have been able to hold onto the ball for longer periods of time, and the style of dominating the game by keeping possession, which is advocated by coach Albert PUIG ORTONEDA, is becoming more prevalent.

-The challenges of breaking down the opponent in the attacking zone, coordination, finishing accuracy, and risk management for counterattacks have become apparent, and the team is facing new concerns as they enter a new phase.
-The vector is still pointing towards us.
-While it is important to respond to the opponent's soccer, we are currently focusing more on what we can do and how we can score goals and win.
+As a result, challenges such as coming up with ideas and coordination to break down the opponent in the attacking zone, precision in finishing, and risk management for counterattacks have become apparent, and the team is facing new worries as they move into a new phase.
+The vector is clearly pointing towards us.
+While responding to the opponent's soccer is important, we are currently focusing more on what we can do and how we can score goals and win.

-In the previous match against Kashiwa Reysol, early in the game, a sharp vertical pass was made with few touches, creating a chance for Shuto ABE to break through.
-While passing the ball, he observed the opponent's movements and increased the tempo without missing the opportunity.
-Coach Albert PUIG ORTONEDA effectively utilized the concept of "pausa" (calmness, brief pause) and wants to score goals by changing the tempo.
+In the previous match against Kashiwa Reysol, Shuto ABE created a chance to break away with a sharp vertical pass and few touches early in the game.
+While passing the ball, he watched the opponent's movements and increased the tempo without missing the opportunity.
+Coach Albert PUIG ORTONEDA wants to make good use of "pausa" (calmness, pause) and score goals by changing the tempo.

 Q: Even though it's a consecutive match this time, there are players who will have time to recover within three days.
 How do you plan to change the lineup?